The Terra Viva Grants Directory brings free funding information to the developing world. Please consider making a donation to support our operations.

 International Marine Animal Trainers Association — Research Grants

-The International Marine Animal Trainers Association (IMATA) provides financial support for investigations which advance the humane care and handling of marine animals by fostering communication between professionals that serve marine animal science through training, public display, research, husbandry, conservation, and education.
+The International Marine Animal Trainers Association (IMATA) provides financial support for investigations that advance the humane care and handling of marine animals by fostering communication between professionals who serve marine animal science through training, public display, research, husbandry, conservation, and education.
 Grants of up to US$3 thousand are for projects of one year.
 The Principal Investigator or co-PI must be a member of IMATA.
 The association accepts proposals all year.
 Link